TechnoBureau/technobureau.github.io/_posts/2017/1/2017-01-01-complete-references-of-linux-system-users-and-groups.md

 operation, but will probably result in undesirable operation.

 Blank lines and comment lines are ignored.
-Comments are introduced with a “\#” pound sign and the pound sign must be the first non-white character of the line.
+Comments are introduced with a "\#" pound sign and the pound sign must be the first non-white character of the line.

 Parameter values may be of four types: strings, booleans, numbers, and long numbers.
 A string is comprised of any printable characters.
-A boolean should be either the value “yes” or “no”.
-An undefined boolean parameter or one with a value other than these will be given a “no” value.
-Numbers (both regular and long) may be either decimal values, octal values (precede the value with “0”) or hexadecimal values (precede the value with “0x”).
+A boolean should be either the value "yes" or "no".
+An undefined boolean parameter or one with a value other than these will be given a "no" value.
+Numbers (both regular and long) may be either decimal values, octal values (precede the value with "0") or hexadecimal values (precede the value with "0x").
 The maximum value of the regular and long numeric parameters is machine-dependent.

 The following configuration items are provided: